starknet-io/starknet.js/www/docs/guides/connect_account.md

 const accountAddress = "0x051158d244c7636dde39ec822873b29e6c9a758c6a9812d005b6287564908667";

 const account = new Account(provider, accountAddress, privateKey);
-// add ,"1" after privateKey if this account is not a Cairo 0 contract

 ```

 ## Connect to an account that uses Ethereum signature